-We are offering up to \$43,087,726 in shares of our common stock pursuant to this offering circular.
+We are offering up to \$31,227,884 in shares of our common stock pursuant to this offering circular.
 The minimum subscription amount (i.e., purchase) is 17 shares of common stock in this offering.
-In other words, the minimum investment is \$10,115 based on the current per share offering price.
+In other words, the minimum investment is \$10,506 based on the current per share offering price.
 Above this minimum, additional shares may be purchased in any increment.
 In certain instances, we may revise the minimum purchase requirements in the future or elect to waive the minimum purchase requirement, such as for individuals who participate in different plans established by our board of directors.
-We do not currently offer a dividend reinvestment plan.